cssullivan4/full-stack-lab-02/README.md

-# Lab 02: 99 Lines of Code In The File - Part 1
+# Lab 03: 99 Lines of Code In The File - Part 2
-## Due: Thursday, June 1st
+## Due: Friday, June 2nd, 09:00
 ##### Covalence
 ###### Full Stack: Summer 2017

 ## Info
 * This lab consists of two parts
-* Today you will be doing most of the logic/coding
+* Today you will be transforming part 1 of the lab
-* You will also get started on the graphical appearance
+* You should copy your files from part 1 and paste them into your new project folder for part 2 (lab 3)
+* Except for one part of this lab where you are explicitly asked to delete, you will not be deleting or destroying anything from yesterday.
+You are simply changing/transitioning what you did yesterday into something more useful.

 ## Objectives
-* Create an array called `friends`.
-It will hold five of your friends' names.
+* You already have an array called `friends`.
+It holds five of your friends' names.
-* For every friend in the friend array, you will want to `console.log` the descending chorus of this brand-new, never before seen song 100 times.
-The lyric must include your friend's name, and must be grammatically correct when we get down to 1.
-See the example output for more information.
+* For every friend in the friend array, you have successfully used `console.log` to log the chorus line of the song 99 times.
-* In the HTML, set the page title to 99 Lines of Code In The File
+* In the HTML, the page title should be 99 Lines of Code In The File
 * Put an `h1` in the html body that says My Singing Friends
 * Put a `div` in the html body with a class of `friend`.
     * Inside the `div`, put 5 `p`.